BYUI-ECEN-361-F25/lab-10-ipc-examples-Gavin1802/Documentation/Assignment.md

 3.)
 Do both of (D4 and D3) toggle with a single button press?
 Describe the behavior?  <br>
 <mark>The behavior I observe is pressing Button1 toggles both LED3 & LED4 but not simultaneously.
-Because they are of the same priority, there is a race case to see which task runs.
+Probably the button is bouncing physically and sending two interrupts, and because they are of the same priority, there is a race case to see which task runs.
 Generally, pressing the button turns on LED3 and releasing the same press toggles LED4.
 The order is always D3 then D4.<br><br>

 4.)
 Now change one of the priorities of these two tasks, re-compile,  and re-run.
 How has the behavior changed?